Why should you have your dog spayed or neutered?

 In general, female dogs take longer to recover from spaying compared to male dogs after neutering.
 After a female dog is spayed, she cannot have puppies as she becomes sterile.

 Please keep in mind that male dogs are not immediately sterile after neutering.
-It can take up to 6 weeks for them to be considered safely sterile.
+It can take up to six weeks for them to be considered safely sterile.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.